Director of Development

-Develops and implements strategies for identifying, cultivating, and successfully soliciting individuals, corporations, and foundations for gifts of $100K - $1M to support educational and research programs for a department, school, or unit.
+Directs and implements strategies for identifying, cultivating, and successfully soliciting individuals for gifts of $100K - $1M to support educational and research programs for a department, school, or unit.

 Solicits gifts of $100K - $1M in support of the school/unit.

-Manages a portfolio of prospects through an active schedule of solicitation, cultivation, and stewardship calls to donors and new prospects in support of strategic priorities.
+Manages a portfolio of prospects through an active schedule of solicitation, cultivation, and stewardship calls to donors and new prospects.

 Builds relationships among prospective donors, alumni, and volunteers to support programs and priorities.

-Builds relationships with faculty, deans, and division/University leadership to develop, interpret, and align priorities of the school/unit with donor goals/interests.
+Partners with faculty to align priorities of the school/unit with donor goals/interests.

-May develop and oversee writing/production of appropriate fundraising materials including, but not limited to, case statements, brochures, solicitation letters, gift proposals, appreciation letters, donor reports, and campaign status reports.
+May coordinate or write/produce appropriate fundraising materials including, but not limited to, case statements, brochures, solicitation letters, gift proposals, appreciation letters, donor reports, and campaign status reports.

 Communicates in ways that are donor-centric, while furthering the mission of Emory.